 It will yield one large head per plant.
 Once harvested, it will produce several smaller side flower heads over the next few weeks.

 How Long Does Broccoli Take to Grow?

 Fortunately, the broccoli growing process is a pretty fast one but will vary slightly depending on the variety you have.

-Unless you have a very short growing season, you will get two runs of broccoli each year.
+Unless you have a very short growing season, you will get two harvests each year.
 That is why it’s called a biennial plant.

 When to Plant Broccoli?